By far, the movement that involves more muscles in the body than any other lift is the conventional deadlift.

 Many years ago, a researcher named Per A. Tesch wrote a book called “Muscle Meets Magnet” which published data from various exercises performed under MRI.
 He found the conventional deadlift uses some 21 muscles in the body.

-The conventional stance deadlift is an excellent precursor to other lifts such as Olymplic lifts and also learning how to pick up heavy weights in a clean and safe manner.
+The conventional stance deadlift is an excellent precursor to other lifts such as Olympic lifts and also learning how to pick up heavy weights in a clean and safe manner.
 It is not necessary for trainers to use extremely heavy weights in the deadlift either, as the goal is to build core strength over and above that which squats alone and other assistance low back movements like the hyperextension.

-Wide or Narrow - "Sumo” or “Conventional”?
+Deadlift: Wide or Narrow Grip – “Sumo” or “Conventional”?

 The conventional deadlift has a greater range of knee extension and involves the spinal erectors to a greater degree than the sumo style deadlift.
 The narrow stance lift is usually a simpler movement to learn than the sumo style an calls for power in the quads, flexible ankles and a strong back and abdominal wall.